relevantGRC/grc-suite/README.md

 ## About the Author

-I'm [Nathaniel Konu](https://www.linkedin.com/in/nkonu/), a cybersecurity professional with nearly 15 years of experience specializing in GRC Engineering and compliance automation.
+I'm [Nathaniel Konu](https://www.linkedin.com/in/nkonu/), a cybersecurity professional with nearly 15 years of experience specializing in GRC Engineering, compliance automation, risk management, and security operation.
 My journey includes:

 - **Auditing Excellence**: At Insight Assurance, helped with the growth of the audit practice, advancing from junior auditor to staff auditor.
 - **Consulting Success**: At SkyTech Consulting, a compliance automation consultancy, focusing on NIST, ISO Seriees, FedRamp, SOC 2 and HIPAA automation